LIMITED TIME OFFER: 25% off your first month — use code

 2. Find your server in the list.

-3. On the right side, you'll see a connection signal icon (like Wi-Fi bars).
+3. On the right side, you will see a connection signal icon (like Wi-Fi bars).
 Hover your mouse over these bars.

 4. A small tooltip will appear showing your exact ping in milliseconds (ms).
 The more green bars you see, the better your connection!